KNN-DBSCAN: a DBSCAN in high dimensions

 For the 3-dimension and 5-dimension experiments, we use a problem size of 1 million points per MPI process, 2 million points per node.
 The 20-dimension weak-scaling tests are conducted on a problem size of 16 million points per MPI process from 128 million points up to 65,536 million points.
 Note that in the 20 dimensional tests, we used the \qq{128M} data sets as a base, and duplicated it in other tests.
 For example, the \qq{512M} test uses 4 of the \qq{128M} data sets.
-Thus the averaged numbers of edges in the graph cut are all the same in Figure \ref{fig:weak_20D}.
+Thus the averaged numbers of edges in the graph cut are all the same in \Cref{fig:weak_20D}.
 This is an artificial test to check the weak scaling of the algorithm without changing the characteristics of the underlying dataset.
-We can observe that effect of the dimension is similar to the strong scaling tests.
-In particular, in the \qq{1,024M} tests, time for updating edges in the graph cut is 29.5\% of the total time in 5 dimensional case, while 13.7\% of the total time in the 3 dimensional test is used for updating edges in the graph cut.
-In addition, as the number of MPI process increases, the time of pointer jumping becomes more significant.
-From our previous complexity analysis, an increase of MPI ranks will increase the total number of iterations in the cut MST construction and, hence, increase the number of steps used for pointer jumping in each iteration.